manab-kb/Voice-Based-Translator/CONTRIBUTING.md

 ## Contributing Rules
 1. Don't move or delete any files.
 Only modify them.
-2. Put all codes in the Translatory.py file.
+2. Put all codes in the Translatory.py file, found under the 'Code' folder.

 ## Contributing Process
 1. Fork the repository